egovernments/DIGIT-Frontend/health/micro-ui/web/micro-ui-internals/packages/css/README.md

 ## List of features available in this package were as follows

-1. Campaign Mangement
+1. Campaign Management
-2. Checklist Mangement
+2. Checklist Management
-3. Boundary Mangement
+3. Boundary Management
 4. Microplanning
 5. Campaign Settings